TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-01-11-how-to-detect-complex-duplicated-methods-with-phpstan.md

     Today we look at PHPStan and how to use it to find duplicated class methods.

-tweet: "New Post on #php 🐘 blog: How to detect Complex Duplicated Methods With #phpstan"
 ---

 ## Why even Care about Duplicated Code?